Give2Peer/g2p-client-android/README.md

 https://square.github.io/retrofit/

 We do not use that lib right now because the default adapters choked on our JSON.
-A refactorization implementing support for this (or an even better REST lib) is welcome.
+I suspect this would not be the case anymore, so a refactorization implementing support for this (or an even better REST lib) would be welcome.